 Breakfast here is a very traditional affair!
 Choose from the large set English cooked breakfasts the prices of which include toast, pastries, cereals, tea or coffee and juices.

-Even if the purse strings can’t take the full force of these names there are bargains to be had, such as visiting Tiffany silver department for a chance of buying a more modest item just to carry out one of the famous blue bags.
+Even if the purse strings can’t take the full force of these names there are bargains to be had, such as visiting Tiffany silver department for a chance of buying a more modest item just to carry out one of the famous blue bags to your luxury chauffeur hire in London waiting at the road for you.

 The excitement of the Bond Street shops and the huge breakfast should last through lunchtime, ready for a visit to a nearby Spa such as the wonderful Browns Hotel, for a relaxing beauty treatment.